dbt-labs/corp/handbook.md

 ### Time off

 dbt Labs has an unlimited paid vacation policy, allowing employees to take as much time off as they need.
-We do ask that employees aim for a minimun of 2 weeks off per year.
+We do ask that employees aim for a minimum of 2 weeks off per year.
 Employees should utilize this benefit in a way that is conducive to their productivity.
 We understand, appreciate (and encourage!) turning off your brain, traveling, and spending time with friends and family!

 Employees are obligated to: